Nfsaavedra/puppetparser/README.md

 pip install puppetparser
 ```

-Or clone the Github repository and run:
+Or clone the GitHub repository and run:
 ```
-python3 setup.py install
+poetry install
 ```

 ## Usage